nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `add -b a/AMOUNT m/<MONTH>`

 * The `AMOUNT` can be entered with 2 decimal places or without decimal places.
+  * Note: `Amount` with more than 2d.p. will be rounded up from 0.006 onwards.
+  * E.g. $1.006 will be rounded up to $1.01.
 * The `MONTH` must strictly be within the range of 1 to 12.

 Example of usage: